 graphic: drawing of an English Pointer from Woodland Wild: A Selection of Descriptive Poetry (1868), available in British Library's photostream on Flickr

 Push technology sends you updates automatically ("pushing" them into your email inbox).
-Pull technology requires you to go and look for something—for instance, when you look to see whether any new announcements are posted on the website of an organization you follow.
+Pull technology requires you to go and look for something—for instance, when you look to see whether any new announcements are posted on the website of an organization.
 Each approach has advantages and disadvantages

 Talk to your friends, classmates, and professors about your interests.
 That way, if they come across an article or news story that will be really helpful for you, they might let you know about it.

-If nobody knows that you are passionately concerned about comparative approaches to privacy protection or poverty law or immigration reform, you won't get that friendly note telling you about a fascinating interview or impressive new book on the topic.
+If nobody knows that you are passionately concerned about poverty law or immigration reform or comparative approaches to privacy protection, you won't get that friendly note telling you about a fascinating interview or impressive new book on the topic.

 For your part, be a good colleague.
 If you read a news item, blog post, or journal article that relates to the paper your friend is working on, send a quick email message.

 graphic: illustration from Round the World with General Grant (1879), available in British Library's photostream on Flickr

 Managing the mass of information you get through alerts, blogs, and newsletters is a challenge.

 Sometimes, you will want to skim and delete and update, because all you wanted was a general awareness of the news.
 Other times, you will want to be able to find and use the information later.